Manage Master Variables

 Master variables can be set once and used across all Process Definitions.

-For example, if customerID is used in every definition, instead of defining the variable for each one, customerID can be set using the master variable screen.
-Once the variable is defined through the master variables, each new definition will automatically include the “customerID” variable.
+For example, if customerID is used in every definition, instead of defining the variable for each definition, customerID can be set using the master variable screen.
+Once the variable is defined in the master variables, each new definition will automatically include the “customerID” variable.

 Take a look at the simple master variable UI, designed to make defining variables easier and more manageable.

-You can add "variables and globals" by providing their names and selecting a data type.
-You can remove variables and globals by choosing them from the list.
-The variables and globals have default values based on their data type.
-The Process Instances page allows you to add and delete variables and globals.
+Add "variables and globals" by entering their names and selecting a data type.
+Remove variables and globals by selecting them from the list.
+Variables and globals have default values based on their data type.
+The Process Instances page lets you add and delete variables and globals.

 • Variables and globals have '0' for the 'Number' data type